 Erwin, Ron: KGBS, 1966-68; KROQ, 1969; KPPC, 1970; KGBS, 1970-76; KFWB, 1992; KFI.
 Ron owns an ad agency in Encino.

-Escalante, Joe: KLDE, 2006-08.
+ESCALANTE, Joe: KLDE, 2006-08; KEIB, 2019-23.
 Joe joined mornings at Indie 103.1/fm in late spring 2006 and left in late 2008.
-He hosts a weekly show on Indie103.com called, "Barely Legal Radio."
+He hosted a weekly show on Indie103.com called, "Barely Legal Radio."

-Escarsega, Ron: KRLA, 1989-2000; KLSX, 2000-09; KABC/KLOS, 2010-13.
+ESCARSEGA, Ron: KRLA, 1989-2000; KLSX, 2000-09; KABC/KLOS, 2010-13.
 A native of Los Angeles, Ron was head of operations at CBS Radio/LA cluster until a downsizing in the spring of 2009.
 He joined KABC/KLOS as apd.

-Escandon III, Joshua: KIIS, 1991-94; KAGR, 1991-92; Q105, 1992-93; KGGI, 1993-94; KIBB, 1994-95; KCMG, 1994-95; KOST, 1998-2000; KBIG, 2000-05; KRTH, 2006-08.
+ESCANDON III, Joshua: KIIS, 1991-94; KAGR, 1991-92; Q105, 1992-93; KGGI, 1993-94; KIBB, 1994-95; KCMG, 1994-95; KOST, 1998-2000; KBIG, 2000-05; KRTH, 2006-08.
 Joshua worked middays at Oldies K-EARTH until the spring of 2008.
-He hosts Friday nights at the Laugh Factory.
+He hosted Friday nights at the Laugh Factory.

-Esensten, Barbara: KFWB, 1979; KABC, 1985-86.
+ESENSTEN, Barbara: KFWB, 1979; KABC, 1985-86.
 Barbara produced short features for many years at KABC and did news commentary at KFWB.

 Esquivel, Gilbert: KIBB, 1997-98.
 Unknown.

-Evans, Daryl: KRLA, 1998-2000; KSPN, 2001-06.
+EVANS, Daryl: KRLA, 1998-2000; KSPN, 2001-06.
 Daryl is part of the broadcast team for the LA Kings.

 Evans, Darryl: KBLA, 1961-64; KXFV, 1966-67; KGFJ, 1968-69; KUTE, 1973 and 1975; KROQ, 1977 and 1980; XPRS, 1982-84; KIEV, 1992-96; KRLA, 2005-06; KCSN, 2010.
 Darryl specializes in Oldies music and he is an advocate for disabled rights.
-He has a weekend Oldies show at KCSN for many years.
+He had a weekend Oldies show at KCSN for many years.
 He can now be heard on the Internet with a a doo-wop show at tuneinradio.com/Classic Soul.

 Evans, Don: SEE Darryl Evans

-Evans, John: KNX/fm, 1979.
+EVANS, John: KNX/fm, 1979.
 John did the morning news at KNX/fm for Robert David Hall.
 He is now a news anchor at KCBS-San Francisco.

-Evans, Mike: KFWB, 1964-65; KABC, early 70s; KBIG, 1972; KNAC, 1975-79; KABC, 1976-78; KROQ, 1979-89.
-Mike hosts "Mike Evans On the Go" that is heard on 55 stations daily.
+EVANS, Mike: KFWB, 1964-65; KABC, early 70s; KBIG, 1972; KNAC, 1975-79; KABC, 1976-78; KROQ, 1979-89.
+Mike was part of KROQ morning show pre-Kevin & Bean.

-Evans, Pat: KKDJ, 1974; KEZY, 1976; KHJ, 1979; KHTZ, 1979-80; KRTH, 1982-85.
+EVANS, Pat: KKDJ, 1974; KEZY, 1976; KHJ, 1979; KHTZ, 1979-80; KRTH, 1982-85.
 Following a five-year stint as pd at KSMG-San Antonio, Pat is now the in-house voiceover and production guy for WOAI/KTKR San Antonio.

 Evans, Scott: XTRA, 1959-61; KDAY, 1966.
 On his retirement, Scott worked for Albert and James photographers in Santa Ana.